NI women 'in limbo' over abortion law

 - Report recommends NI abortion law change

-Ms Ewart said that in the absence of a devolved government, the prime minister and MPs should step in to help change the law.
+She said that in the absence of a devolved government in Northern Ireland, the prime minister and MPs should step in to help change the law.

 "If we had an assembly here, we would be literally at their doors begging, but we don't so we are really hoping that we can have help from Westminster and Theresa May to give us the access we need here in Northern Ireland," Ms Ewart told BBC News NI.